mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 So very naturally Avalokiteshvara listens, but simultaneously Avalokiteshvara is free from knowing and [what] is known.
 Free from subject, object.
 It means Avalokiteshvara constantly stands up in the *source*, [the] first source, the very basis of the being, which is silent and stable, from where the life of all sentient beings blooms.
 So Avalokiteshvara constantly goes back to that space, that world, that point.
 And then, he or she can help.
 He or she can help all sentient beings.

 So that is called “Avalokiteshvara turns the sound-perceiving stream of the mind, forsakes knowing and being known.”
-According to Dogen’s message, I think you have to cut off the root of discriminating mind.
+According to Dōgen’s message, I think you have to cut off the root of discriminating mind.

 [You may ask,] “Shall I do zazen forever, in order to deepen my life, in order to make my life happy?”
 Yes, you should do it.